SaifOmran/Obsidian/ISM/ISM.md

 # Day 3
 - Types of the storage
 	- 1- DAS: Direct attached storage (HDD, SSD).
-	- 2- SAN: Block-level storage (RAW without file system).
+	- 2- SAN: Produce block-level storage (RAW without file system).
 		- How the data is transferred ? by FC-SAN and IP-SAN
 			- FC-SAN has 2 protocols: FC and FCoE.
 			- IP-SAN has 2 protocols: ISCSI and FCIP.
-	- 3- NAS: uses TCP/IP models, we need only to understand some types of file systems.
+	- 3- NAS: produce file-level storage or file sharing uses TCP/IP models, we need only to understand some types of file systems (NTFS, EXT3, EXT4).
-	- 4- Object: Data can be transferred through API.
+	- 4- Object: storage can communicate through API.
-	- 5- Unified: storage can understand block-level, TCP/IP and API.
+	- 5- Unified: storage can understand block-level, file-level and API.
+	- The controller decides the type of the storage if it is SAN, NAS, object or unified.
 # FC
 - Most used.
 - Initiator = HBA (server).